IgorLucindo/wordle-optimization-GAME/README.md

 The word lists used for the target words and valid guesses are located in the `dataset/` folder.

-### 1) Optimal Starting Words
+### 1) Best Starting Words

 The choice of the first word significantly impacts the game's trajectory.
-Our solver identified the following openers as mathematically optimal for minimizing expected guesses:
+Our solver identified the following openers as mathematically efficient for minimizing expected guesses:

 | Rank | Normal Mode | Exp.
 Guesses | Hard Mode | Exp.
 Guesses |
 | :---: | :--- | :---: | :--- | :---: |